sics-sse/moped/README.md

 * Some useful tools

-2015-10-14
 To get started:
 * Read everything in the "doc" directory.
-* Building is done by running new-server/misc/buildall.sh
+* Building is done by running server/misc/buildall.sh
-* Ignore the directory "server". "new-server" is the currently active code.

 Forum for discussion of the MOPED platform: http://mopedforum.prophpbb.com